Safety-certified tools Tools for Automotive Applications C-STAT Static analysis C-RUN Runtime analysis Debugging and trace probes

 3. and how will security continue to be enforced after the product has been manufactured?

-Further details of these important stages are highlighted in the webinar Secure Development Workflow available on the Secure Thingz website along with the white paper that includes the full text version of this article entitled “Getting Started with IoT Security” It is recommended that the reader review both the webinar material and white paper at the earliest stage of IoT product development.
+Further details of these important stages are highlighted in the webinar Secure Programming Workflow available on the Secure Thingz website along with the white paper that includes the full text version of this article entitled “Getting Started with IoT Security” It is recommended that the reader review both the webinar material and white paper at the earliest stage of IoT product development.

 IoT product development workflow